Statistically, more people become depressed during the winter months but, it can certainly happen at any time of the year.

 Get the picture?

-Get present.
 If we focus on what we had in the past, or what we coulda’ shoulda’, woulda’ done, that can make us feel pretty darn depressed.

-There are many ways to get into the present.
-I highly recommend books or tapes on meditation by Tich Nhat Hahn (Peace is Every Step), Pema Chodran (When Things Fall Apart), or Jack Kornfield (A Path With Heart).
+There are many ways to get present.
+I highly recommend any of these books or tapes on meditation:

-And, if you’re feeling down and in need a quick pick me up, here’s an inspirational video about gratitude that’s sure to lift your spirits and make you smile.
+And, if you’re feeling down and need a quick pick me up, here’s an inspirational video about gratitude that’s sure to lift your spirits and make you smile.